 - Re-Thread the machine with Thread to match the fleece in the top and Bobbin.
 This allows the stitching on the back to be virtually invisible and adds a slight accent to the pocket front.
 Lengthen the stitch slightly.
 Open the pocket about half way so you can easily stitch by the zipper pull along the side.

 - Edgestitch around the entire pocket.

-- Find the four cards of Fold-Over Elastic (FOE).
-Stitch them together end to end to create one long length.
+- Find the fold-over elastic (FOE).
+If you are combining shorter lengths, stitch them together end to end to create one long length.

 - Gently pull on the FOE as you wrap and stitch in one step.